grunt-tex/grunt-tex-bibtex/README.md

 #### options.args
 Type: `Object`
-Default value: `{ interation: nonstopmode, file-line-error: null }`
+Default value: `{ terse: null }`

 An object of arguments to pass through to bibtex as command line options.
 Check the bibtex [man page](http://linux.die.net/man/1/bibtex) for all options.
-A few rules are applied to this arguments:
+A few rules are applied to these arguments:

 * `-` is prepended to the key
 * If the value of a key is `null`, it will be treated a flag, i.e. it will be compiled as `-option` rather than `-option=null`